Entertainment Districts, as they are referred to as, are easy to spot.

 Today, the project … generates less than one-third of what is needed to cover the debt service on the bonds.
 The city is setting aside $12.8 million in its budget for the fiscal year that starts next month to cover the gap, a notable hole in a $1.3 billion budget that calls for $7.6 million in cuts to the fire department. [...] property-tax collections have been lower than expected, given lower rents and real estate values.
 Sales-tax revenue is also off.
 [The Developer] has blamed this partly on the lack of a professional sports team at the [nearby] arena.

-Kansas City gambled on a 9 block entertainment district and a new sporting and music arena – and now it’s draining city resources (similar to what is going on in Cincinnati or the situation in Phoenix).
-The question should be asked: why did it fail?
+Kansas City gambled on a 9 block entertainment district and a new sporting and music arena – and now it’s draining city resources (similar to what is going on in Cincinnati and the situation in Phoenix).
+The question should be asked: Why did it fail?
 First of all, projections were too optimistic, and it was admittedly bad timing, as it finished at the genesis of a recession.
 These are the two often cited reasons for why these developments fail – and they certainly play a role, but they don’t tell the whole story.
 The real problems are less obvious.

-Despite being billed as mixed-use, these environments concentrate all efforts on one aspect: entertainment.
+Single-Use: Despite being billed as mixed-use, these environments concentrate all efforts on one aspect: entertainment.
 While original projects plans usually include visions of high-end condos, this promise fail to materialize.
 Even if they do materialize, they are not the primary focus.
 Residential is merely used to sell the bundle.

 Entertainment appears to be code-speak for food and drink.
 If it isn’t a weekend or an event night, these places are silent.
 They lack one crucial element: people.
 For a place to be successful, it needs people.
 All types of people – not just 25 year old’s on a night out.

-Overnight entertainment districts are typically controlled by one entity, similar to a shopping mall.
+Ownership: Overnight entertainment districts are typically controlled by one entity, similar to a shopping mall.

-Limits Diversity: When an urban environment’s diversity is determined by one actor, you’re likely to get only businesses that the developer finds favorable.
+Limited Diversity: When an urban environment’s diversity is determined by one actor, you’re likely to get only businesses that the developer finds favorable.
 Developers will likely find chain restaurants who are willing and able to pay higher rents.
 This is economics 101.
 For the downtown urban environment as a whole, especially one looking to attract visitors, there is little or no benefit from ubiquitous chains.
 This is the problem that plagued Block E in Minneapolis – why visit Applebee’s downtown when they are everywhere?

-Limits Flexibility: To attract higher rents, developers will sign agreements to limit competition.
+Limited Flexibility: To attract higher rents, developers will sign agreements to limit competition.
 For example; a coffee shop, such as Starbucks, may sign a contract only under the agreement the developer will not rent to a competing firm even if a demand exists.
 This limits the development’s ability to adapt to market changes.

 The Disproportionate Effect of Failure: If one business fails under the model of single-ownership, it will have a more disproportionate effect on other businesses.
 Take for example, Block E in Minneapolis.
 When a mid-sized drug store chain closed its doors a year after opening, this left a large vacant space collecting dust.
 The developer needed to make that up, and upon new lease negotiations it will likely put more pressure on existing tenants to cover this costs.